python/exceptiongroups/except_star.md

 independent, and the presence or absence of one of them should not impact handling of the others, as could happen if we allow an `except*` clause to change the way control flows through other clauses.
-We believe that this is error prone and there are better ways to implement a check like this:
+We believe that this is error prone and there are clearer ways to implement a check like this:

 ```python
 def foo():